-Research and development expenditure may qualify for incentive allowances whereby 150% of the operating expenses are deductible.
+Scientific and technological research and development expenditure may qualify for incentive allowances whereby 150% of the operating expenses are deductible.

-Certain requirements must, however, be met, including the Department of Science and Technology's approval of the deduction.
+Certain requirements must, however, be met, including the Department of Science and Innovation approval of the deduction.
+Approved taxpayers will qualify for the deduction from the date six months before the application was submitted.